miguelvelezmj25/density-converter/README.md

 Defines the rounding mode when scaling the dimensions.
 Possibles are "round" (rounds up of >= 0.5), "floor" (rounds down), and "ceil" (rounds up).
 Default is "round".

-### SCALE
-Scale factor of the original image to use when converting images.
-Default = 3

 ### SCALE_IS_HEIGHT_DP
 Whether to interpret the scale as fixed height and not as width, if the scale is in dp.